muellan/containers/README.md

 Note:
 All classes and functions are work in progress.
-Interfaces are still likely to change over time and documentation is very poor so far.
+Interfaces are still likely to change over time and documentation is limited to some comments so far.

 All components are header-only.